 The purposes of the Regional GIS program are to: 1) provide its members direct access to MVRPC’s datasets and interact with MVRPC’s GIS to map and analyze data to meet their own needs; and 2) address regional needs through on-going coordination and cooperation amongst organizations in the region.

-A new GIS services flyer highlights information on some of the GIS services MVRPC can provide to communities.
+A GIS services flyer highlights information on some of the GIS services MVRPC can provide to communities.

 Please contact MVRPC's team of GIS experts to request various geospatial data and for technical assistance.

 - GIS Project Management: Martin Kim, Director of Regional Planning

 - GIS Data Request: Tom Harner, GIS Manager

 - GIS Data Analysis: Tom Harner and Kathryn Youra Polk